Oda Nobunaga: Other relatives

 One of Nobunaga's younger sisters, Oichi, gave birth to three daughters.
 These three nieces of Nobunaga became involved with important historical figures.
 Chacha (also known as Lady Yodo), the eldest, became the mistress of Toyotomi Hideyoshi.
 O-Hatsu married Kyōgoku Takatsugu.
 The youngest, O-go, married the son of Tokugawa Ieyasu, Tokugawa Hidetada (the second shogun of the Tokugawa shogunate).
 O-go's daughter Senhime married her cousin Toyotomi Hideyori, Lady Yodo's son.

 Nobunaga's nephew was Tsuda Nobuzumi, the son of Nobuyuki.
 Nobuzumi married Akechi Mitsuhide's daughter and was killed after the Honnō-ji coup by Nobunaga's third son, Nobutaka, who suspected him of being involved in the plot.

 Later descendants

 Nobunaga's granddaughter Oyu no Kata, by his son Oda Nobuyoshi, married Tokugawa Tadanaga.

-Nobunari Oda, a retired figure skater, claims to be a 17th generation direct descendant of Nobunaga.
-The ex-monk celebrity Mudō Oda also claims descent from the Sengoku period warlord, but his claims have not been verified.
+Nobunari Oda, a retired figure skater, claims to be a 17th-generation direct descendant of Nobunaga, and the ex-monk celebrity Mudō Oda also claims descent from the Sengoku period warlord, but their claims have not been verified.